Skip to main content

 google_ads_keywords_pause

-Pauses a Google Ads keyword without removing it, preserving quality score and historical stats for easy resumption.
+Pause a Google Ads keyword non-destructively, preserving quality score and historical stats.
+Resume anytime, making it safer than removal for temporary campaign changes.

 Instructions